hankbao/libreboot/docs/install/bbb_setup.md

 element14, Newark element14, and Embest), you may need to [work around a bug](https://groups.google.com/forum/?_escaped_fragment_=msg/beagleboard/LPjCn4LEY2I/alozBGsbTJMJ#!msg/beagleboard/LPjCn4LEY2I/alozBGsbTJMJ) in the LED aging init script before you can update your software.
-If you don\'t have a file named /etc/init.d/led\_aging.sh, you can skip this step and update your software as described below.
+If you don't have a file named /etc/init.d/led\_aging.sh, you can skip this step and update your software as described below.
 Otherwise, replace the contents of this file with: